|The Center for Natural Wellness School of Massage Therapy - Curriculum

 Self Care / Self Responsibility is a one class course designed to support students in their quest for success at CNWSMT.
 An overview of study skills is presented, including setting goals, using affirmations, identifying learning styles, time management, improving memory and test taking tips.
 The second portion of the course addresses tools for maintaining life balance, recognizing educational wounding, recognizing and responding to triggers, and understanding transference and counter transference.

 Integrative Study is an opportunity for each student to explore a topic of interest beyond what is covered in the school's curriculum.
 Each student designs a project related to massage therapy, and presents the findings to their classmates at the end of the program.
 The course provides a wonderful chance for students to enrich the class by sharing their particular interests and individual work.

 Wellness and Emotional Growth

 The Wellness class offers students an opportunity to look within.
 The class was created with the belief that massage therapists are in a position to offer caring, therapeutic, healing touch to clients.
-Our ability to offer caring, healing, therapeutic, touch is directly related to our ability to be open, present, and to know ourselves.
+Our ability to offer caring, healing, therapeutic touch is directly related to our ability to be open and present, and to know ourselves.
 It is also important to look deeply at why we have chosen to be massage therapists and how it is that we can take good care of ourselves.
-The greater awareness we have of our beliefs and feelings (about touch, emotions, healing, self-acceptance, etc…), the better able we will be to understand our clients, communicate with them and provide out best massage work.
-The Wellness class also offers students information and exercises to foster self- awareness, clear intention and the ability to be fully centered.
+The greater awareness we have of our beliefs and feelings (about touch, emotions, healing, self-acceptance, etc.), the better able we will be to understand our clients, communicate with them, and provide our best massage work.
+The Wellness class also offers students information and exercises to foster self-awareness, clear intention, and the ability to be fully centered.
 In addition, students will explore issues that are relevant to massage.
-Such issues include, dealing with emotional release on the table, boundary challenges that may arise with clients and the dynamics of the therapeutic relationship.
+Such issues include dealing with emotional release on the table, boundary challenges that may arise with clients, and the dynamics of the therapeutic relationship.